1inch/p2p-network/README.md

 3. **WebRTC**:
     - Provides peer-to-peer communication capabilities, essential for decentralized operations.

+4. **Quick UDP Internet Connections (QUIC)**:
+   - QUIC is a transport layer network protocol designed by Google.
+The main benefits of QUIC over TCP and TLS/SSL include reduced connection and transport latency, and multiplexed streams without head-of-line blocking.

 ### 5.6 Network Discovery and Message Propagation
 The network leverages a decentralized yet robust discovery mechanism that is solely based on Ethereum smart contracts, negating the need for traditional DHTs or Gossip protocols.